Asian food, its a dilemma for me. It’s delicious but I’ve never been great at cooking it, and the take-out version never makes me feel very good.

 - brown rice, soy sauce and sauteed vegetables (broccoli, bell pepper, celery, onion, pea pods, shredded carrot) for serving

 - Caramelize your onion.
 In a large fry pan, heat 1t olive oil over low heat, add onion and a pinch of salt and pepper and cook stirring occasionally until golden brown in color, about 45 minutes.
-Add a splash of water if it gets too dry.
-Meanwhile prep your other ingredients, they do not need to be carefully watched.
+Add the chopped apple about half way through.

-- Add all other ingredients except potsticker wrappers and stir until well combined.
-Take off heat, this can be done in advance and stored in the fridge for a day or two.
+- When the onion and apple are golden brown, add all other ingredients (except potsticker wrappers) and stir until well combined, turn off heat.
+This can be done in advance and stored in the fridge for a day or two.

-- Place potstickers on a tray lined with parchment paper and freeze overnight for later use, transfer to an air tight container.
+- Place potstickers on a tray lined with parchment paper and freeze overnight for later use, transfer to an air tight container (I split the package of 52 into 3 dinners, 17 to 18 per night for our family of mom, dad, and two little kids; adjust for your family size).
 Or cook immediately, method is the same.

-- When ready to cook, heat 1t olive oil in a nonstick pan over medium heat, set frozen potstickers in oil and fry until golden brown on both sides.
+- When ready to cook, heat 1T olive oil in a fry pan over medium heat, set frozen potstickers in oil and fry until golden brown on both sides.
 Add 2/3 cup water, cover and simmer until no water remains.
-Loose from pan with spatula.
+Loosen from pan with spatula.

 - Serve potstickers with brown rice, soy sauce and sauteed vegetables.